 Dance and the Brain

-Another way to lower the risk of dementia and increase cognitive function is through dance.
+Another way to increase cognitive function is through dance.
 Dance combines the use of the body, mind, and social functions all at once, keeping us on our toes –– sometimes quite literally!
 Using PET imagery, researchers are learning that dance activates multiple regions of the brain, including sensory and motor circuits.
 Activating those circuits helps keep executive function sharp, and increases memory capacity.
 In fact, dance therapy is growing in popularity as a treatment for patients suffering from Parkinson’s disease.
-The action of movement to music also stimulates the brain’s reward center, creating feelings of happiness and peace.
+Studies show that dance helps reduce stress, increases levels of the feel-good hormone serotonin, and helps develop new neural connections, especially in regions involved in executive function, long-term memory, and spatial recognition.
+In other words, dance helps us grow new neuron pathways in our brain!
+The effect is on par with learning a new foreign language or playing music.
+Few things are better for the brain and for staving off dementia than dance.